Contact Us 1-800-596-4880

 Response streaming mode

 Whether to use streaming when the response is sent.
-When HTTP Connector manages response bodies, the connector considers the type of data to send and uses chunked encoding when the body size is not clear.
+When HTTP Connector manages response bodies, the connector considers the type of data to send and uses chunked encoding when the body size isn’t clear.
 This causes streams with no size information.
 To control this behavior, select any of these options:

 • AUTO (default)